aenzenith/laravel-localizable/README.md

     $content->translate('fr', 'content', 'French Content');
 ```

-2. **translateMany** : This method allows you to localize multiple fields of the model to a specific locale.
-It accepts two arguments: `locale`, `fields` where fields is an associative array of field and value.
+2. The **translateMany** method allows you to localize multiple fields of the model to a specific locale.
+It accepts two arguments: the `locale` and `an associative array of fields and their values`.
+For example:

 ```php
     $content->translateMany(